 Pratt Institute educates undergraduate, graduate and continuing / professional studies students in art, architecture, and design.
 Every school and department on campus has designed its curriculum to ensure that we are fulfilling our mission:

 . . . to educate artists and creative professionals to be responsible contributors to society.
 Pratt seeks to instill in all graduates aesthetic judgment, professional knowledge, collaborative skills, and technical expertise.
 With a firm grounding in the liberal arts and sciences, a Pratt education blends theory with creative application in preparing graduates to become leaders in their professions.
+Pratt enrolls a diverse group of highly talented and dedicated students, challenging them to achieve their full potential.

 Here we highlight and link to more detailed information on specific aspects of Pratt’s curriculum across schools and departments.